EKMacLeod/multiobjective-survey-exclusion/README.md

 Note that the Python code runs on HTCondor.
 It may not directly run on a non-condor environment without modification.

 Python code for each method runs through the "Haddock_SurveyIndex_Gridded_allqs.R" script to calculate the % difference on the survey indices.
-Code for the Leave-one-out and Greedy methods is stored in the "LOO_Greedy implementation.py" script - the method is defined at the top of the script.
+Code for the Leave-one-out and Greedy methods is stored in the "LOO_Greedy implementation" script - the method is defined at the top of the script.

+Files for the NSGA-II algorithm are: nsgaii_custom.py condor_evaluator.py solution_evaluator
+  solve.py
+  survey_index_mop.py

+Any questions please feel free to contact the authors of the paper.